saidben0/gh-actions-genai/README.md

 }
 ```

-Step#5: Add a new job in Real-Time yaml workflow to deploy Real-Time data pipeline into the new env/AWS Account
+Step#5: Add a new job `prod-use1` in Real-Time yaml workflow to deploy Real-Time data pipeline into `prod` AWS Account
 ```yaml
 name: Real-Time Pipeline